beauchamplab/rave/README.md

 ## Quick Guide

-`RAVE` comes with two toy examples: one only contains raw `Matlab` files, the other has gone though full preprocessing pipeline.
-We start by introducing the main application (second subject, full preprocessed), and then introduce preprocessing pipeline.
+In this part, you will

+1. Change RAVE general settings
+2. Download demo data
+3. Start to main app
+4. Start preprocessing
-Before starting the first part, let's make sure you are all set.

-First, open `RStudio`, in the console tab, enter the following line:
+Before starting the first part, you need to import package `rave` first.
+Open `RStudio`, in the console tab, enter the following line:

 ```r
 library(rave)